How to Choose Between TTL and Explicit Invalidation

 redis-cli INFO stats | grep -E "expired_keys|evicted_keys" - A high

-Explicit Invalidation: Deterministic Coherence & Resilience
+Explicit Invalidation: Deterministic Coherence and Resilience

 Explicit invalidation enforces deterministic coherence by purging or updating keys synchronously upon source-of-truth mutations.
 This eliminates consistency windows but demands rigorous application-layer orchestration.
 Distributed implementations typically leverage Redis Pub/Sub, Streams, or tag-based SCAN routines.
 The primary failure vector is missed invalidation due to network partitions, consumer lag, or race conditions between database commits and invalidation dispatches.